 This simple recipe for fresh mango chutney calls for lots of ripe mangoes, onion, garlic, and ginger root.
 Make a large batch and freeze the leftovers!

 Mangoes are my very favorite fruit, so it’s easy to see why Mango Chutney is one of my very favorite condiments.
+I’m just sure that you want to know how to make mango chutney.
 I like to make mine spiked with onion, garlic, and LOTS of fresh ginger root.

 I prefer to use Champagne (aka Ataulfo) mangoes for this recipe (and I just prefer them in general), but you can use whichever kind you can find at your local grocery store.

 Use this handy mango splitter to make your life easier!

 This Mango Chutney recipe is a great condiment to many Indian recipes, it also works well with this Baked Beef Samosa recipe.